C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: -cube groups

-geometrically these can be interpreted as the pointed squares which lie in the same orbit of $S$ under the actions of reflection in the $a$ direction, rotation by $\pi$, and reflection in the $b$ direction.
-We define the set
+geometrically these can be interpreted as the pointed squares which lie in the same orbit of $S$ under the actions of reflection in the $a$ direction, rotation by $\pi$, and reflection in the $b$ direction (Figure \ref{fig:square_symmetries}).
+Then

 Write $F(p,q) := \lbrace [a,b,a',b'] \in \mathcal{S}_2 \mid a,a' \in E_p\text{, and } b,b' \in E_q \rbrace$, and identify $F(p,q)$ with $F(q,p)$ via the map $\varphi : [a,b,a',b'] \mapsto \big[ (b')\inv , (a')\inv , b\inv , a\inv\big]$.